scrapy/scrapy/scrapy/trunk/docs/ref/request-response.rst

 .. attribute:: Response.url

-    A string containing the URL of the reponse.
+    A string containing the URL of the response.

 .. attribute:: Response.status